 August 11, 2008

 Bergesen, a 2005 fourth-round pick out of Foothill High School in Pleasanton, Calif., doesn’t try to blow hitters away - he’s registered just 78 strikeouts this season in 143 innings of work.
 Instead, he succeeds by mixing his pitches, changing speeds, hitting his spots and trusting his defense.
 The 6’ 2”, 205 pounder also relies on impeccable control; he’s issued just 27 walks this year after yielding only 26 free passes all of last season.
-Bergesen entered 2008 ranked by Baseball America as the Orioles’ No. 26 prospect, but has forced his way into the team’s future plans as a result of his outstanding performance this season and will undoubtedly be much higher on next season’s list.
+Bergesen entered 2008 ranked by Baseball America as the Orioles’ No. 26 prospect, but has forced his way into the team’s future plans as a result of his outstanding performance this season.
 I caught up with Bergesen on Wednesday after his Baysox rallied to beat the Binghamton Mets:

 Q: What was your first reaction when you learned you’d been drafted by the Orioles?
 Did you know in advance that they were looking to pick you?